 with Jeannette Money.
-Forthcoming 2019.
+2018.
 Migration Crises and the Structure of International Cooperation.
 Athens, GA: The University of Georgia Press.

 This book addresses the nexus of international politics and domestic politics, as well as the political and economic.
 Migration deals with a unique type of economic flow: people.
 During the post-World War II era, cooperative institutions that manage other types of economic flows, such as trade and financial flows, have proliferated.
 But the degree of cooperation between states on managing migration has remained remarkably limited, although not completely absent.
 Why is international cooperation on migration so rare?
 When it does occur, what is the motivation?
 And what form can we expect migration cooperation to take in the future?